mutyalasivakumar55/project-2/README.md

 ...GRANT ALL ON *.* TO 'myuser'@'%';
 ...FLUSH PRIVILEGES;
-now create one more ubuntu machine and try to connect it with eachother
+now create one more ubuntu machine and try to connect it with eachother if it is unable to communicate each other
+..try change loopback address 127.0.0.0  to 0.0.0.0 in sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf